 First you must choose what kind of blocks you want to use that will match the environment of your home and generate the appropriate atmosphere.
 The two main options are concrete and stone blocks.
 But do not be fooled into thinking that your options are limited.
 Concrete blocks can have different shapes and structures as well as unique colors and textures.
 For stone walls, you have the option of rubble, cut stone, and boulder walls that can be built to make the outside of your home look elegant and tasteful.

 Processing all the available options and selecting the perfect block for your wall and home can be overwhelming and discouraging.
-Our experts here at B&D Rockeries would be happy to bring their experience to the table to help you choose a block that will match your exterior perfectly.
+Our experts here at New Life Rockeries would be happy to bring their experience to the table to help you choose a block that will match your exterior perfectly.

 3. Begin the Foundation